joelkuiper/yesparql/README.md

 ## Eeh, I meant what's the point of SPARQL?
-See my introductory blog post on Semantic Web and SPARQL: [Whatever happened to Semantic Web?](https://joelkuiper.eu/semantic-web) or see [SPARQL by Example](http://www.cambridgesemantics.com/semantic-university/sparql-by-example)
+See my introductory blog post on Semantic Web and SPARQL: [Whatever happened to Semantic Web?](https://joelkuiper.eu/semantic-web) or see [SPARQL by Example](http://www.cambridgesemantics.com/semantic-university/sparql-by-example).

 ## Usage
 ### One File, One Query
-Create an SPARQL query.
+Create an SPARQL query and save it as a file.

 ```sparql
 -- Example dbpedia query, returning intellectuals restricted by subject